Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 - Weekly benchmarks: Conversion rates, response percentages

-- Course correction: Mid-month analysis when falling behind (e.g., only 2 clients by week 2)
+- Course correction: Mid-month analysis when falling behind (for example, only 2 clients by week 2)

 This structure ensures daily activities directly contribute to broader strategic objectives.
 By collecting data at each funnel stage, they identify which touchpoints advance leads most effectively.